spessasus/sf2-rmidi-specification/README.md

 The following recommendations are not required for file validity but are advised:
 1. Trim the soundfont to include only presets used in the file.
 2. Ensure the MIDI file references used banks and programs to avoid undefined behavior from missing presets.
-3. Always include the DBNK chunk, even if the offset is 1.
-4. Include the IENC chunk to ensure correct encoding is used.
+3. Include the IENC chunk to ensure correct encoding is used.
-5. Include the MENC chunk if the encoding is known, to help other software read the MIDI text events correctly.
+4. Include the MENC chunk if the encoding is known, to help other software read the MIDI text events correctly.
-6. Use the `utf-8` encoding for the metadata chunks.
+5. Use the `utf-8` encoding for the metadata chunks.

 ## Example Files
 The directory [examples](examples) contains RMIDI Files for testing.
-Some contain offsets, some don't contain the DBNK chunk, and some contain everything, including the album cover.

 ## Reference Implementation
 Below is SpessaSynth implementation of the format in JavaScript, which may be useful for developers: